 Hawaii benefits from a rich cultural tapestry that profoundly shapes aspects of our collective character and identity, and our relationship between people and place.
 We applied ProximityOne’s formula locally to determine where communities are more or less ethnically diverse.

-Use the interactive infographic below to explore this indicator of Diversity in more detail:
+Use the interactive infographic below to explore Hawaii Diversity data in more detail: